commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 When we look at most abundant but in more specific at a subgenus than the other subgenus we can highlight some natural product (in red in the table).

+##### Glutinaria

+In Glutinaria subgenus,

+##### Heterosphace

+In Heterosphace subgenus,

 ##### Salvia

-In salvia subgenus, carnosol is the second main natural product identified.
+In Salvia subgenus, carnosol is the second main natural product identified.
 For the other subgenus this compund is really less abundant (glutinaria: 189<sup>th</sup> place, heterosphace: 86<sup>th</sup> place and sclarea: 109<sup>th</sup> place).
 When we look closer into data, we can observed that carnosol is for all three Salvia Officinalis (2<sup>th</sup> place) but for Salvia interrupta and salvia candidissima is identified but less present.
 Therefore carnosol seems to be more specific to Salvia Officinalis than to subgenus Salvia.

 ![Carnosol](https://user-images.githubusercontent.com/103578333/172056490-5b1901a6-3dcc-479e-9265-97accf4122ec.png)

 ![Rosmarinic acid](https://user-images.githubusercontent.com/103578333/172056068-7642b9af-4d60-4f8e-8787-d185f318c6d5.png)

-##### Heterosphace

-In heterosphace subgenus,

 ##### Sclarea